Apache ShardingSphere parses the SQL entered by users and rewrites the SQL according to the encryption rules provided by users.

 decrypt() and finally return the original data to users.

-Currently, Apache ShardingSphere provides five types of implementations for this kind of encryption solution, including MD5 (irreversible), AES (reversible), RC4 (reversible), SM3 (irreversible) and SM4 (reversible), which can be used after configuration.
+Currently, Apache ShardingSphere provides three types of implementations for this kind of encryption solution, including MD5 (irreversible), AES (reversible) and RC4 (reversible), which can be used after configuration.